 I often draw inspiration from literature to imagine places and moments from the past, present and future.
 My project for the BMW Art Journey Award was conceived from this deep connection to libraries and literature.
 It was designed to allow me to connect the complex religious and secular narratives of Europe and Asia through visits to historic or fabled repositories of books.

-A selection of interviews and other documents related to ‘Lost Libraries of the Silk Road’ can be found in the publications listed below.
+A selection of interviews and other documents related to ‘Lost Libraries’ can be found in the publications listed below.

 Elephant Magazine: 5 Questions with Abigail Reynolds by Robert Shore, June 2017, Download the PDF